kuuleo/stories/done/twitter-clone.md

 I think the form for the component is DrifterWeb.PostLive.PostComponent

-* [ ] compare my timeline files with the github example I have and look for differences that would trigger an update action every time I type...
-(Chris's) only update WHEN he hits save
+* [x] compare my timeline files with the github example I have and look for differences that would trigger an update action every time I type...
+(Chris's) only update WHEN he hits save vvvv I ran the example, and his is doing the same thing with the update showing up...

+I'm still not sure WHAT that IO in the code does...
+...
+When I update a post, WHY is it updating every keystroke and then WHEN I hit save, it does a mount... should be the timeline file...

+... maybe it's because I don't understand the assigns...

+* [x] add delete to my drifter/timeline.ex